sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 ### **Step 4**: Set namespace

-By default, the provided kustomization.yaml template deploys sourcegraph into the `sourcegraph` namespace.
-If you intend to deploy sourcegraph into a different namespace, replace `sourcegraph` with the name of the existing namespace in your cluster.
+By default, the provided `kustomization.yaml` template deploys Sourcegraph into the `sourcegraph` namespace.

-Set it to `default` to deploy to the default namespace.
+If you intend to deploy Sourcegraph into a different namespace, replace `sourcegraph` with the name of the existing namespace in your cluster, or set it to `default` to deploy into the default namespace.

   ```yaml
   # instances/my-sourcegraph/kustomization.yaml